 Epidemiological data increasingly suggests that short sleep duration or chronic partial sleep deprivation may increase the risk of type 2 diabetes.
 Further to this, sleep deprivation has been shown to have an impact on appetite and in turn obesity through a hormone regulated pathway.
 To this end sleep hygiene counselling has been suggested as an important tool in the management of obesity.

-It’s incumbent on the employer to ensure the health and safety of their workforce.
-Where encouraging health strategies and providing resources to aid in optimal health is possible, it makes sense to do so.
-A well rested and attentive employee is a safe employee.
-Fatigue and poor concentration undoubtedly contributes to a great many workplace accidents leading to subsequent injury.
+Employers have a responsibility to support the health and safety of their workforce.
+Workplace health promotion is just one of the ways organisations can support employee health.
+A well-rested and attentive employee is a safer employee.
+Fatigue and poor concentration undoubtedly contribute to many workplace accidents that lead to subsequent injuries.

-Adding to this, comorbidities associated with lack of good quality sleep, such as obesity, diabetes, depression and anxiety, chronic inflammation and compromised immune function, bring with them barriers to recovery.
+Additionally, comorbidities linked to poor quality sleep, including obesity, diabetes, depression, anxiety, chronic inflammation, and weakened immune function, pose barriers to recovery.

-Shift work has been associated with a wide spectrum of health consequences and is currently classified by the International Agency for Research on Cancer (IARC) and also World Health Organisation (WHO) as a probable carcinogen or contributing factor in the development of cancer.
-This has been linked to the disruption of the body’s circadian rhythms or sleep-wake cycle and is at the extreme end of the spectrum.
-The aforementioned health complications have been found to be amplified in the shift worker.
+Shift work has been associated with a range of health consequences and is currently classified by the International Agency for Research on Cancer (IARC) and also the World Health Organisation (WHO) as a probable carcinogen or contributing factor in the development of cancer.
+Shift work has been linked to disrupting the body’s circadian rhythms or sleep-wake cycle.

-Providing resources and strategies to aid in good sleep hygiene is an easy and cost effective measure to help improve the health and wellbeing of the workforce.
-An onsite injury management program can help screen for any underlying sleep disturbance problems impacting the workforce.
-A worker can be provided with strategies to help manage the issue or be referred on to the appropriate healthcare provider.
+Providing resources and strategies to support good sleep hygiene is an easy and cost-effective way to enhance the health and wellbeing of the workforce.
+An on-site injury management program can help identify underlying sleep disturbances affecting the workforce, provide workers with health information, and refer workers to other healthcare providers if necessary.

 An onsite injury management program can help screen for any underlying sleep disturbance problems impacting the workforce.